PSD2

 PERIOD_INVALID 400 Requested time period out of bound.

-SCA_METHOD_UNKNOWN 400 Addressed SCA method in the Authentication Method Select Request is unknown or cannot be matched by the ASPSP with the PSU.
+SCA_METHOD_UNKNOWN 400 Addressed SCA method in the Authentication Method Select Request is unknown or cannot be matched with the PSU.

 STATUS_INVALID 409 The addressed resource does not allow additional authorisation.